smartool/smartool-rus-eng/README.md

 - Olga Lyashevskaya (Higher School of Economics in Moscow): Concept, Design, Vocabulary selection
 - Valentina Zhukova (Higher School of Economics in Moscow): Content
 - Evgeniia Sudarikova (Higher School of Economics in Moscow): Content
+- Lisa Kibisova (Higher School of Economics in Moscow): Content